-The campus will add a new Relaxation Enhancing Study and Tranquility, or REST, zone to the Recreational Sports Facility this semester.
+UC Berkeley will be installing a new Relaxation Enhancing Study and Tranquility, or REST, zone to the Recreational Sports Facility this semester.

 RSF staff members, the Wellness Initiative Fee Advisory Committee and ASUC Academic Affairs Vice President Frances McGinley have been working since the start of the new year to add a REST zone to the RSF.
 The project is being funded by the Wellness Initiative Fee, the ASUC and the Chancellor’s Advisory Committee on Student Services and Fees, according to RSF communications manager Andy Davis.